totumonline/totum-mit-docker/README.md

 Main type of install it is the [installation on Ubuntu](https://github.com/totumonline/totum-mit).

 In this Docker-image, we only provide the MIT-version.
-If you want to swith to the PRO later — use the main installation instead of this Docker.
+If you want to switch to the PRO later — use the main installation instead of this Docker.

 This Docker container is designed for users with minimal qualifications.
 We tried to pack everything you need to run Totum with as much security as possible.
 Because we wanted to take care of all possible usage scenarios for non-programmers, we didn't do any super-optimization inside this image.
 If this approach isn't for you and you're skilled in Docker, you can make your own image for your specific task.